Nexmo/station/_documentation/conversation/code-snippets/conversation/create-conversation.md

 ---
 title: Create a Conversation
+navigation_weight: 1
 ---

 # Create a Conversation

-In this code snippet you will see how to create a Conversation.
+In this code snippet you learn how to create a Conversation.

 ## Example